She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 This protection extends beyond traditional trademark enforcement to monitor digital spaces, social media platforms, and global marketplaces for unauthorised uses.

-The company's vigilance reflects an understanding of the enormous financial stake represented by this simple curved line.
-When counterfeit products bearing unauthorised Swooshes appear in markets worldwide, Nike responds aggressively to protect revenue and preserve the logo's carefully cultivated associations with authenticity and quality.
+The company’s vigilance reflects an understanding of the enormous financial stake at stake in this simple curved line.
+When counterfeit products bearing unauthorised Swooshes appear in markets worldwide, Nike responds aggressively to protect revenue and preserve the logo’s carefully cultivated associations with authenticity and quality.

 The Psychological Power Behind the Nike Logo’s Value